jeromecoffin/terraform-webapp/README.md

-# DSNA
+# WEBAPP

-Infrastructure as Code for DSNA on Outscale
+Infrastructure as Code for WEBAPP on Outscale

 ## Getting started